CuzImAzizx/VideoSqueeze-CLI/GUIDE.md

 # Quick Guide For VideoSqueeze

-By running the program, you will be asked to choose either you want to compress a single video, or compress a bunch of videos in a given directory.
+By running the program, you will be asked the following options:

 ```
 ┏╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍╍┑